polkadot-developers/polkadot-docs/polkadot-protocol/glossary.md

 ## Runtime

-The runtime provides the [state transition function](#state-transition-function-stf) for a node.
+The runtime represents the [state transition function](#state-transition-function-stf) for a blockchain.
 In Polkadot SDK, the runtime is stored as a [Wasm](#webassembly-wasm) binary in the chain state.
+The Runtime is stored under a unique state key and can be modified during the execution of the state transition function.

 ## Slot